 Just 7% of organizations consider themselves ‘advanced’ with workforce analytics, according to our recent report Strategic Workforce Analytics, carried out in partnership with the Corporate Research Forum.

 But with the global market predicted to reach $1.29 billion by 2022, it looks like workforce analytics will fundamentally transform HR.
 So what is the current state of workforce analytics right now, and what can your business do to take advantage of the emerging tools and techniques in this field?

 It is clear from the report that workforce analytics will only reach its full potential by combining workforce and business perspectives.
 Effort is often too focused on ‘HR for HR’s sake’, with emphasis on metrics with little actionable insight.

 Equally, political forces like the UK’s upcoming exit from the European Union will continue to affect talent strategy at an enterprise level.
-Examining the labour implications of Brexit on an organisation requires data from across a multitude of departments, combining growth plans with turnover rates and demographic data.
+Examining the labor implications of Brexit on an organization requires data from across a multitude of departments, combining growth plans with turnover rates and demographic data.

 Leadership and delivery

 Of course, the success of workforce analytics is not just reliant on breaking down data silos.
 Insights are only valuable if they lead to action, and this requires collaboration between HR and business leaders to deliver tangible change.

 But what is striking is that organizations are still in the very early stages of deploying workforce analytics to improve performance; only 14% of businesses have used analytics to successfully predict outcomes and take action to a great extent.
 In my experience, leadership is the ultimate bridge between workforce analytics and actual execution.
 Without the ownership and sponsorship of the entire executive team, insights remain worthless.